koendv/stm32duino-raspberrypi/README.md

 # IMPORTANT!

-this fork is only created to quickly fix problem preventing installation on Ras Pi.
-No further development will be made.
+This fork is only created to quickly fix problem preventing installation on Ras Pi.
+No further development will be made here.

 # stm32duino-raspberrypi